-If you own a motorcycle, you should know by now that cleaning or replacing the air filter is one of the most important basic maintenance jobs you can do.
+If you own a motorcycle, you should know by now that cleaning and/or replacing the air filter is one of the most important routine maintenance jobs you can do.
 You should also know that only foam and fabric air filters are meant to be cleaned and reused, but not paper filters.

 A motorcycle’s air intake is essentially the lungs of the machine.
 If the engine isn’t getting enough clean air because the air filter is dirty or clogged, it’ll lose power and performance.
 Regularly cleaning and periodically replacing your motorcycle’s air filter keeps your bike “breathing” properly, so to speak.